HydroshieldMKII/ArrCleaner/README.md

 ## Features

-- Automatically identifies torrents that have stalled or are missing pieces.
+- Automatically identifies downloads that have stalled or are missing pieces.
 - Marks corresponding episodes in Sonarr or movies in Radarr as failed.
-- Removes torrents from qBittorrent based on customizable conditions.
+- Removes downloads from download client based on customizable conditions.
 - Configurable settings for availability, active time, and more.
 - Log output for detailed tracking of the script's actions.

 ## Requirements

+- Radarr and/or Sonarr instance with API enabled
 - Python 3.x
-- `requests` library (Install via `pip install requests`)
+- `requests` library
+- Download client (e.g., qbittorent) with API enabled

 ## Setup